40 Foods High In Dietary Fiber

 3.15 g11.1 g1.91 g

-Choosing whole wheat bread over more processed options can be a simple way to increase fiber intake.
+Choosing whole wheat bread over more processed refined wheat options is a simple way to boost fiber intake.

 1.93 g6.0 g2.36 g

-Since the total energy content of food is also important, the table shows the calorie content for each 100-gram portion.
+Given that the overall energy content of food is also important, the table includes the calorie content for each 100-gram portion.

 RankFood Fiber Per 100gCalories Per 100g